turingschool/lesson_plans/ruby_04-apis_and_scalability/mocking_apis_v2.markdown

 - Can be more difficult to debug mysterious responses
 - Less refined/controlled -- bit of a "shotgun" approach to API testing

+_Discussion_: Some people are very strongly opinionated about these tools.
+They are certainly powerful.
+Used well, they can be very useful, but be careful not to shoot your foot off.

 Let's see how it looks in our app:

 in `Gemfile`: